GEMIv1/quran_app/README.md

-# Implementing Quran app with flutter technology using bloc architecture pattern
+# Implementing a Quran App Using Flutter with the BLoC Architecture Pattern